-The Experience investable attribute reflects the statistical representativeness of the information pertaining to a DARWIN or trading strategy.
+The Experience (Ex) Investable Attribute reflects the statistical representativeness of the information pertaining to a DARWIN or trading strategy.

 What is it?

-The Experience investable attribute measures the statistical representativeness of the information pertaining to a DARWIN/trading strategy.
+The Experience (Ex) Investable Attribute measures the statistical representativeness of the information pertaining to a DARWIN/trading strategy.

-This allows more confidence in the conclusions that we draw from our analysis relating to the data and statistics that you can see in the profile of a DARWIN / strategy, including ultimately, the D-Score.
+This allows more confidence in the conclusions that we reach from our analysis relating to the data and statistics that you can see in the profile of a DARWIN / strategy, including ultimately the D-Score.

-Without further ado, we have the pleasure of presenting you with the first 12 Investable Attributes with which Darwinex qualifies the DARWINs/trading strategies: Experience (Ex).
+Without further ado, we have the pleasure to present you the Experience (Ex) Inveestable Attribute.

-Comparably measuring the Experience of such different strategies as scalping, day trading, swing trading, position trading etc - where the number of operations varies greatly - means it is imperative to take into account the D-Period.
+Comparably measuring the Experience (Ex) of such different strategies like scalping, day trading, swing trading, position trading etc - where the number of operations varies greatly - means it is imperative to take into account the D-Period.